khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 Todo: Add live component block with code example (help text)

-### Checkboxes and radios
+### Checkboxes and radio buttons

-Checkbox and radio labels are set in regular font weight and should be as short as possible.
+Checkbox and radio button labels are set in regular font weight and should be as short as possible.
 If more, explanatory text is required, it should be added and styled as [Help text](#help-text) below the label.

-Todo: Add live component block with code example (checkbox & radio: active & disabled)
+Todo: Add live component block with code example (checkbox & radio button: active & disabled)

-Todo: Add live component block with code example (checkbox & radio with help text below labels)
+Todo: Add live component block with code example (checkbox & radio button: with help text below labels)

 ### Validation